uedwinc/aws-bootcamp-cruddur-2023/journal/week4.md

 - On the terminal, connect to the production database: `./bin/db-connect prod`

 - Do: `SELECT * FROM USERS;` to view the newly created user table.
 You can do `\x on` for expanded view and run the command again.

+## Creating Activities

+- If you successfully sign into cruddur, there are no 'cruds'/data yet, so we need to edit backend service endpoint to create activities

+- Edit services/create_activity.py, edit lib/db.py, edit services/home_activities.py

+- Create sql files in backend-flask > db > sql > activities:

+- Create files, _create.sql_, _object.sql_ and _home.sql_

+- Now, try entering cruds on cruddur and see if it posts